accelazh/accelazh.github.io/_posts/2021-02-26-Experience-On-Live-Production-Troubleshooting.md

     * Minutes to realtime: Time-series metrics that capture status and vital, and are used for alerting.

       * Metrics involves customer facing metrics and system-side metrics.
 Customer facing metrics are helpful for locating the true customer issues, and to verify issues are truely mitigated.
-System-side metrics futher involves feature, service, OS, hardware levels.
+System-side metrics further involves feature, service, OS, hardware levels.

     * Minutes to realtime: Auto analysis tooling can generate reports for newly detected live issues.
 The process aggregates many info sources and make low-level decisions to help people troubleshooting.